Call for Proposals – Interdisciplinary Master’s Scholarships

 Objective

-The Biology-Health Research Cluster is launching its first call for proposals for "Interdisciplinary Master's Scholarships" aimed at research teams wishing to host a Master's 2 student as part of an interdisciplinary project for internships starting in 2025.
-Applicants do not need to have already identified a student.
+The Biology-Health Research Cluster is launching its first call for proposals, “Interdisciplinary Master’s Scholarships,” aimed at research teams wishing to host a second-year Master’s student as part of an interdisciplinary project for internships beginning in 2025.
+Applications do not require a student to have already been identified.

-The objective is to provide financial support to promote the training of Master 2 students in interdisciplinary health research.
+The goal is to provide financial support to encourage Master’s 2 students to pursue interdisciplinary research in health.

 Target audience

-Research teams from the AEB, Chemistry, MIPS, and Social Sciences clusters who wish to develop an interdisciplinary project on one of the themes of the seven research areas of the Biology-Health Cluster.
+Research teams from the AEB, Chemistry, MIPS, and Social Sciences clusters that wish to develop an interdisciplinary project on one of the themes covered by the seven research areas of the Biology-Health Cluster.

 • AEB Division